UK Stocks-Factors to watch on Aug. 14

 * Workers concerned over future employment amid contract dispute

-LONDON Aug 14 Britain's FTSE 100 index was seen opening lower on Thursday, with the September FTSE futures contract down by 0.2 percent, as weak German and French economic data weighed on markets.
+LONDON Aug 14 Britain's FTSE 100 index is seen opening open between flat and 2 points higher on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 0.4 percent at 6,656.68 points on Wednesday.